adarshadatta/HackByte/Disrupt-AI-Azure-Subscription-Setup.md

 -   Each team receives \$150 in Azure credits

 -   **\*Only one**\* team member should complete the steps in this guide to ensure only one Azure subscription gets created per team.
 All other team members will be added to the subscription.
-The conference code will be provided once the hackathon kicks off on April 3rd.
+The conference code will be provided once the hackathon kicks off on June 22nd 2019.

 -   All team members using Azure will require a Microsoft account